ivonunes/plumekit/docs/routing.md

 the capabilities you declare in `plumekit.toml`) or `request.context` (optional).
 See [Bindings & drivers](bindings.md).

-## The Response
+## The response

-Build responses with `Response`'s convenience constructors, or the initializer for full control:
+Build responses with `Response`'s convenience constructors, or the initialiser for full control:

 ```swift